yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 The initial deployment included a first domain controller VM, **ADVM1**, with static private IP address **10.0.3.100**.
 The initial deployment also configured this IP address in the VNet DNS settings.

-The HA resources template has added a second domain controller **ADVM2**, with static private IP address **10.0.3.101**.
+The HA resources template has added a second domain controller, **ADVM2**.
+The static private IP address should be **10.0.3.101**.
 This server has already been promoted to be a domain controller using a CustomScriptExtension (you can review this script if you like, you'll find it linked from the ADVM2 deployment template).
 The template also updated the DNS setting on the virtual network to include the IP address of the second domain controller.

 In this task, you will reboot all the servers to ensure they have the latest DNS settings.

 1. Restart the **ADVM1** and **ADVM2** virtual machines in the **ContosoRG1** resource group, so they pick up the new DNS server settings.

 2. Wait for a minute or two for the domain controller VMs to boot fully, then restart the **WebVM1**, **WebVM2**, **SQLVM1**, and **SQLVM2** virtual machines, so they also pick up the new DNS server settings.

 ### Task 3: Configure HA for the SQL Server tier

 In this task, you will build a Windows Failover Cluster and configure SQL Always On Availability Groups to create a high-availability database tier.

 1. From the Azure portal home page, select **+ Create a resource**.
 Select **Storage account**.

 2. Complete the **Create storage account** form using the following details:

     - **Resource group**: Use existing / ContosoRG1